microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 This approach allows us to think of SharedTree as a composite DDS made up of two sub-DDSes:

--   One that is concerned with the existence of trees:
+-   One that is concerned with the existence of nodes:
-    -   New trees can be created
+    -   New nodes can be created
-    -   Trees are never deleted, but clients are allowed to forget their existence/contents
+    -   Nodes are never deleted, but clients are allowed to forget their existence/contents
-    -   Clients can refresh one-another on the existence and contents of trees
+    -   Clients can refresh one-another on the existence of detached nodes and their descendants
 -   One that is concerned with the location of nodes with respect to one-another:
     -   Nodes can be moved (which includes removal and restoration)